 Ethics Approval Number: S181226

 Combatting Anxiousness for Learning Minds (CALM) is an intervention study investigating how anxiousness impacts attention in children aged nine to eleven years.

 Our goal is to better understand the brain of children in late to middle childhood and use this knowledge to improve youth mental health.

 The study recruited 94 participants during 2019 and early 2020.
 Recruitment is now complete for the CALM Study.
-Data analysis has commenced, with findings expected to be released late 2021.
+Data analysis has been completed.

 Of interest, half the student participants completed their second assessment during the height of the COVID-19 pandemic, so we are interested in how the pandemic has impacted anxiety and attention levels for some of the CALM study participants.

 CALM Study participants completed a 10-week mindfulness intervention in between two assessments.
 Each assessment included a block of neurocognitive activities (self-report questionnaire, cognitive tasks, debrief session) and brain imaging (functional MRI).

 This PhD study was led by Michelle Kennedy, who has worked with primary school-aged children for more than 20 years, supporting their social, emotional and academic development.
 Her extensive knowledge and experience offered parents and children participating in the study mindfulness strategies to assist with anxiousness and attention issues.